feng5132308003/Resting-state-global-brain-activity-affects-early--amyloid-accumulation-in-default-mode-network/README.md

 Edited by Feng Han in Multimodal and Computational Neuroimaging Laborary (MCNL) at Pennsylvania State University.

-The file included 14 Matlab scripts (.m) corresponding to the Fig. 1-5, Fig. S1-S6, table 1, and table S1 in our manuscript.
+The file included 15 Matlab scripts (.m) corresponding to all the figures in our manuscript.